-Our clients and their twin boys had outgrown their condo in San Francisco and need space and a lawn to play.
-So they did what many young couples do…. they bought a fixer and spent two years remodeling it.
+Our clients and their twin boys had outgrown their condo in San Francisco.
+This active family needed space and a lawn to play.
+So they did what many young couples do: They bought a fixer-upper and spent two years remodeling it.
 And the results are amazing!
-In this story, our clients bought a 4,800 square foot 3 bedroom, 4
+To start their next chapter, our clients bought a 4,800-square-foot,

 If you’re considering a remodel, addition or custom home, cost is probably front and center in your mind.
 If you’ve received a quote, you’re likely overwhelmed with thoughts and questions.
 Here’s what you may be thinking in terms of effort and budget.
 “My friend told me that projects can be built for $200 per square foot.”

-Don’t start work until you have a design agreement, a construction agreement and a budget If you’re planning an addition, remodel, or custom home, this is the most important information we can share with you: Three documents could save you countless hours and thousands of dollars.
-You need a design agreement, a construction agreement, and
+If you’re adding on to your home or building an accessory dwelling, read this first.
+Don’t start work until you have a design agreement, a construction agreement, and a budget.
+If you’re planning an addition, remodel, or custom home, this is the most important information we can share with you: Three documents could save you

-The New Avenue online project management system reviews hundreds of projects at any given time.
+The New Avenue online project management system is reviewing hundreds of projects at any given time.
 We track all of the change orders submitted by contractors in these projects.
-This post highlights the 18 most common change orders.
-These are changes that may be called “surprises” on your project and often times they shouldn’t be surprises at all.
+This post highlights the 20 most common change orders.
+These are changes that may be called “surprises” on your project.
+Often, they shouldn’t be surprises at all.